Back to blog home

 In general, schools are permitted to record students for purposes of safety and education and do not need parental permission to do so.
 This standard of ‘safety and educational purposes’ covers the vast majority of all activities on campus.

 However, in some states, such as Texas, if a school wants to record students for purposes other than education or safety (for example, for promotional materials), they must obtain parental consent.
-For this reason, it's important to make parents aware of your surveillance policy and to request signed consent forms when necessary.
+For this reason, it’s important to make parents aware of your surveillance policy and to request signed consent forms when necessary.
+Ensuring that school security camera systems comply with state regulations and parental consent requirements is crucial for maintaining trust and transparency.

 Legal & Common Use-Cases for School Video Surveillance